A Guide To Anime For Beginners: Everything You Wanted To Know 2021

-Some of the biggest works from Studio Ghibli are Princess Mononoke, Spirited Away and My Neighbour Totoro.
+Some of the biggest works from Studio Ghibli are Princess Mononoke, Spirited Away and My Neighbor Totoro.

 Ghost In The Shell

-Ghost In The Shell inspired the failed live-action movie but remains one of the best Anime movies ever.
+Ghost In The Shell inspired the failed live-action movie and Netflix’s Ghost In The Shell SAC_2045, but the original film remains one of the best Anime movies ever.
 The film is set in a cyberpunk future.
 The story sees a technologically augmented officer of, their version of the law, hunting down a hacker.
 While she does this, her sense of identity and reality come into question.
 The movie deals with such philosophical themes, amidst a backdrop of mind-numbing action.

 The Ghost In The Shell is responsible for inspiring such mainstream and blockbuster film franchises like The Matrix.